Let's move straight into this fortnight's picks:

 Now for the prize draw, which is for three Lawn Fawn Shammys (or should that be Shammies?).
 And the winners are:

 The numbers look a bit 'clustered' but in fact it took a few goes to find people who had said they wanted to play for the prizes!
 So in reality, the Random number selector was actually pretty random.

 Congratulations girls!
 You're sure to love your shammies I know.
 Please send me your addresses, with your full name at the top as well so I can copy and paste for speed and ease.
 It's also confirmation that you still would like the prize of course and I'll do my best to post your prize later this coming week.
 Please put Playground Winner or similar in the subject line of your email in case it drops into my junk mail.
 Email address is on RH sidebar as always.

-Remember folks, there's still almost another week to run on Challenge #350 - you can find it HERE.
-The prize is a Clearly Besotted 'Panda Planner' set of stamps, plus a £15 gift voucher (which was kindly donated by Clearly Besotted).
+Remember folks, there's still almost another week to run on Challenge #380 - you can find it HERE.
+The prize is a Clearly Besotted 'Best Balloons' set of stamps and a matching 'Best Balloons' set of dies.

 I managed to post off all Overseas prizes this past week.
 Spent ages weighing then checking and double checking the right postage.
 They're coming by Airmail so that's something for previous winners to look forward to!